DataDog/integrations-core/docs/dev/legacy.md

 2. Run `source venv/bin/activate` to activate the installed Python virtual environment.
 To exit the virtual environment, run `deactivate`.
 Learn more about the Python virtual environment on the [Virtualenv documentation][15].

-## Building an integration
+## Building an Integration

-Use rake to generate the skeleton for a new integration by running: `rake generate:skeleton[my_integration]`, where "my_integration" is the name of your new integration (note: enclose your integration name in square brackets).
+Use rake to generate the skeleton for a new Integration by running: `rake generate:skeleton[my_integration]`, where _my_integration_ is the name of your new Integration (note: enclose your Integration name in square brackets).

-This creates a new directory, `my_integration`, that contains all the files required for your new integration.
-This also creates an entry for your new integration in our `.travis.yml` and `circle.yml` continuous integration files to ensure that your tests are run whenever new builds are created.
+This creates a new directory, `my_integration`, that contains all the files required for your new Integration.
+This also creates an entry for your new Integration in the `.travis.yml` and `circle.yml` continuous integration files to ensure that your tests are run whenever new builds are created.

 ### Integration files

-New integrations should contain the following files:
+New Integrations should contain the following files:

 #### `README.md`

-Your README file should provide the following sections:
+The README file must provide the following sections:

 - **Overview** (required): Let others know what they can expect to do with your integration.
 - **Installation** (required): Provide information about how to install your integration.